less/less-docs/content/usage/guis-for-less.md

 #### [CodeKit](http://incident57.com/codekit)

-> CodeKit is the sucessor to LESS.app, and supports LESS among many other preprocessing languages, such as SASS, Jade, Markdown, and many more.
+> CodeKit is the successor to LESS.app, and supports LESS among many other preprocessing languages, such as SASS, Jade, Markdown, and many more.

 Get more info: [http://incident57.com/codekit](http://incident57.com/codekit)